spuder/OpenSpool/README.md

 ### OpenSpool Protocol

 OpenSpool aims to use the simplest possible protocol for RFID tags.
 All you need is a [13.56Mhz RFID tag](https://a.co/d/5ojDUNk) that supports NDEF records (NFC Tags) and has atleast 500 bytes of memory.
+NTAG 215/216 are a great choice.
+Purchasing links provided below.

 #### NDEF Record